fischer-hub/metagenomics/README.md

 ## Pipeline parameters
 Additionally to the standard `Snakemake` parameters the pipeline comes with some custom ones that can be used after the `--config` flag.
+Please note that you might need to specify `Snakemake` parameters like `cores` if you dont run the pipeline with one of the available profiles (`local,allegro`).
 ### Required parameters
 The following parameters are required to run the pipeline:
 ```